nauvane/babelish/content/content/docs/Tips/_index.md

 date: 2020-03-01T18:30:54Z
 draft: false
 type: docs
-weight: 9
+weight: 11
 description: >
-  Shortcuts and techniques to make your work easier
+  Shortcuts and techniques to make your work easier and more efficient
 ---